 Al and Helen

-the Martin County Community Foundation received the largest single gift it
+In 2005 the Martin County Community Foundation received the largest single

-has ever received.
-It came from the estate of Al and Helen Friesenhengst.
+gift it had ever received.
+It came from the estate of Al and Helen

-This gift will create the Al and Helen Friesenhengst Endowment Fund for
+Friesenhengst.
+This gift created the Al and Helen Friesenhengst Endowment

 shared a scrapbook giving us a glimpse into the lives of these two